Raniot/Yahtzee/README.md

 # Yahtzee

-RANIoTs first project which will be released on the app Store.
+RANIoTs first project which will be released on the Play Store.

+The project is a simple Yahtzee game which will be developed in Unity.